JFLarvoire/SysToolsLib/C/README.md

 - The DOS version of some tools requires the LAN Manager 2.1 Programmer's ToolKit.
   See explanations in the [SysLib/README.md](SysLib/README.md) file.
   (Only necessary to rebuild support for NetBIOS and MAC address for DOS programs.)

+- The tools can be built for ARM and ARM64.
+This has been verified to work with Visual Studio 2019 Preview.
+  But the tools themselves have not been tested, for lack of a test system running an ARM or ARM64 version of Windows.
+  To build for these targets, run for example:

+        cd %WORKDIR%
+        configure
+        :# Assuming that configure found both the ARM and ARM64 compilers make "OS=ARM ARM64"

 Procedure for generating a new release